Constructing a 3D model of a local heritage object - the Fassaroe Cross

 Ordnance Survey material from the 1830s suggest that other items were present at the site at that time, including a pedestal, font and, at some point, another cross shaft, suggesting the possibility of an ecclesiastical site.
 Local sources are also quoted as suggesting that the cross was moved from its original position, which was possibly as far away as Ballyman, about a kilometre or so to the north.
 The cross was also recorded as being a focus of local pilgrimage.
 Archaeological test excavations carried out in 2002 adjacent to the cross failed to reveal anything of significance.

 The cross is thought to date from between 1150 to 1200 AD and is one of five of similar design in the area.
-The style is considered to have originated in Cornwall and the crosses are somewhat different in appearance from crosses from other parts of the country from the same era.
-This local group of crosses is sometimes collectively known as the Fassaroe Crosses.
-There is some further reading listed at the end of this post.
+The style is considered to have originated in Cornwall and these crosses are somewhat different in appearance from crosses from other parts of the country from the same era.
+This local group is sometimes collectively known as the Fassaroe Crosses.
+The other members of the group are the Rathmichael, Kiltuck, Killegar and Blackrock crosses, some of which, like the Fassaroe Cross, may not be in their original locations.
+You can read more about them, including directions on how to find them at the following link.
+There is also some further reading listed at the end of this post.

 Constructing the model